JonnyDavison/daily_sales/README.md

 [Back to top ⇧](#daily-sales)

 ## Deployment
 The project was written and hosted on GitHub.
-The GitHub terminal was used in the early deveopment stages with command 'python3 run.py' to run and test the programe logic.
-After development had reached the later stages it was deployed on Heroku using the following method:
+The GitHub terminal was used in the early development stages with command 'python3 run.py' to run and test the program logic.
+After development had reached the later stages, it was deployed on Heroku using the following method:

 - Add dependencies in GitPod to requirements.txt file with command "pip3 freeze > requirements.txt"
 - Commit and push to GitHub